ViscousTests/website/content/docs/lifelogging/what-and-why.md

    it down to insights.
 Preferably this would be folded into the calendar or timeline visualization.
    - Partially done with [biomarker correlator]({{< relref "/biomarker-correlator.html" >}})

+An example of what this looks like can be found at https://miguelrochefort.com/blog/calendar/ (not my system exactly, but very similar).

 ## Currently Available Tools